Larry-Cui/Larry-Cui.github.io/_posts/algo/2022-9-01-quicksort.md

   const partition_left_sort = quicksort(left);
   const partition_right_sort = quicksort(right);

   // The concat() method is used to merge two or more arrays.
-This method does not change the existing arrays, but instead returns a new array. return partition_left_sort.concat(pivot, partition_right_sort);
+  // This method does not change the existing arrays,
+  // but instead returns a new array. return partition_left_sort.concat(pivot, partition_right_sort);
 }
 ```

-Some noted to take here:
+Some notes to take here:

 - before every fork to go down into the recursion, the array/sub-array has been separated as less than and greater than the pivot.
 - when roll back from the single element array, `concat` is the key to stitch them together, and that's how we can get a sorted array back on the top.